Hodgkin lymphoma: Management

-The current approach for treatment aims to reduce the acute and long-term toxicities associated with Hodgkin lymphoma (e.g. cardiac damage and secondary cancers) and increase overall survival.
+The approach for treatment aims to reduce the acute and long-term toxicities associated with Hodgkin lymphoma (e.g. cardiac damage and secondary cancers) and increase overall survival.

-People with early stage disease (IA or IIA) are effectively treated with radiation therapy or chemotherapy.
+People with early stage disease (IA or IIA) can be treated effectively with radiation therapy or chemotherapy.
 The choice of treatment depends on the age, sex, bulk and the histological subtype of the disease.

 Adding localised radiation therapy after the chemotherapy regimen may provide a longer progression-free survival compared with chemotherapy treatment alone.
 People with later disease (III, IVA, or IVB) are treated with combination chemotherapy alone.
 People of any stage with a large mass in the chest are usually treated with combined chemotherapy and radiation therapy.

 The common non-Hodgkin treatment, rituximab (which is a monoclonal antibody against CD20) is not routinely used to treat Hodgkin lymphoma due to the lack of CD20 surface antigens in most cases.
-The use of rituximab in Hodgkin lymphoma, including the lymphocyte predominant subtype has been recently reviewed.
-The evidence is very uncertain about the effect of Nivolumab for patients with a Hodgkin's lymphoma e.g. on the overall survival.
+The use of rituximab in Hodgkin lymphoma, including the lymphocyte predominant subtype has been reviewed.
+The evidence is uncertain about the effect of nivolumab for people with a Hodgkin lymphoma e.g. on the overall survival.

 Increased age is an adverse risk factor for Hodgkin lymphoma, but in general elderly people (≥ 60 years of age) without major comorbidities are sufficiently fit to tolerate therapy with curative intent.
 Despite this, treatment outcome in the elderly patient is not comparable to that of younger people and the disease is a different entity in older people where different considerations enter into treatment decisions.